DuggyL/workflow-milestone-project-3/README.md

 -   ### Navigation Bar
     -   Featured on all pages, the full responsive navigation bar includes links to the Logo, tasks, add tasks, add customer, log in and register page and is identical on each page to allow for easy navigation.
     -   This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
-    -   The navigation bar displays different links depending on whether the user is logged in, logged out or a super user.
+    -   The navigation bar displays different links depending on whether the user is logged in, logged out.

 -   ### Home Page
     -   Tasks display on the landing page.
 Users can interact with the collapsible to see more in-depth details of the work instruction.